 - CF commanders must understand SOF activities and missions and carry a willingness to trust the SOF liaison element to operate in his or her interest with resistance forces.

 Those lessons derive from Jedburgh team operations.
-The language and cultural skills of each team were an enormous factor in their operational success.
+Each team’s language and cultural skills were an enormous factor in their operational success.
 Not all CF commanders resonated with them, but there was a benefit for the ones that did.

-SOF-CF integration is a complex doctrinal topic that is best approached by qualified brass and academics.
-It is worth noting how resilient tactics and strategy can be as war-fighting evolves in tandem with society and technology.
+SOF-CF integration is a complex doctrinal topic best approached by qualified brass and academics.
+It is worth noting how resilient tactics and strategy can be as war fighting evolves in tandem with society and technology.
 Jedburgh teams surprised, killed, and vanished themselves into the historical record, yet remain a force worthy of case study for contemporary SOF and CF forces.